Experiential learning resources for the innovative educator

-The number of factors to mull over in this challenge is high, including the zip line material, angle of the line, weight of the rider, friction between the line and the glider, and so on.
+The number of factors to mull over in this challenge is high, including the zip line material, angle of the line, the weight of the rider, friction between the line and the glider, and so on.
 Use this activity to teach about angles, gravity, motion, friction, and more.

 9. Stuffed Animal Hotel

-Again, this is exactly how it sounds!
+Again, this winter STEM activity is exactly how it sounds!
 Learners build a stuffed animal hotel using cardboard as their basic framework.
 For younger students like my 5-year-old, building a stationary hotel is a challenge in itself.
 Building stairs was a hard concept to grasp as was keeping a ramp from caving in.
 This is a great activity for younger children to learn some geometry concepts such as shapes and angles.

-Older students could add to the challenge by including several moving parts such as an elevator, lift, garage opener, etc. And rather than create a hotel for stuffed animals, toys that they most likely lost interest in long ago, have them create something more relevant to their lives such as their dream home or school.
-They could even extend this experience into a full-blown project-based learning experience.
+Older students could add to the challenge by including several moving parts such as an elevator, lift, garage opener, etc. And rather than creating a hotel for stuffed animals, toys that they most likely lost interest in long ago, have them create something more relevant to their lives such as their dream home or school.
+They could even extend this experience into a full-blown self-directed project-based learning experience.

 10. Bigfoot Trap

 Students will design and make a trap for bigfoot using a hodgepodge of whatever supplies are available and trap it!
-Placing the bigfoot or other object on a target will trigger an action that will trap bigfoot.
+Placing the big foot or other object on a target will trigger an action that will trap bigfoot.
 Kids will draw from observations and experiences, test their traps, make adjustments, try again, and so on until they have created an effective bigfoot trap!

 So there you have it.
 STEM is such a fantastic way to encourage discovery through observation, questioning, failure, and problem-solving.
 It organically integrates subject matter and provides opportunities to practice and build important skills.
 All great things.
-Why learn about natural selection or Newton's Laws of Motion by reading about them in textbooks when kids can learn about these concepts with hands-on experience?
+Why learn about natural selection or Newton's Laws of Motion by reading about them in textbooks when kids can learn about these concepts with hands-on experiences?

 Observe.
 Question.
 Explore.
 Share.